ashikbd/pyteach/readme.md

 ## About PyTeach

-We developed this web application for our final year project in Flinders University.
-The goal of the project was to develop a web based self learning platform for kids to lear Python Programming language.
+We developed this web application for our final year project of MS IT course in Flinders University.
+The goal of the project was to develop a web based self learning platform for kids to learn Python Programming language.

 ## Key Features